bigf00t/bgpeen/README.md

 WARNING: .env can mess with function deployment

 To run emulators:
-- firebase emulators:start --only "firestore,storage" --import=functions/data
+- firebase emulators:start --only "firestore,storage" --import=data

 To save local data state:
 - firebase emulators:export ./data --only firestore